scholarslab/scholarslab.github.io/collections/_posts/2020-09-30-Sister-of-Notable-Woman.md

 Footnotes
 ---------
-[^1]:In fact, she was the first woman to be elected a fellow of the Royal Geographical Society (1892).
+[^1]: In fact, she was the first woman to be elected a fellow of the Royal Geographical Society (1892).
-[^2]:Note that analyses for all 13 biographies may not be publicly available yet.
+[^2]: Note that analyses for all 13 biographies may not be publicly available yet.
-[^3]:Kay Chubbuck.
+[^3]: Kay Chubbuck.
 "Introduction." *Letters to Henrietta*.
 Northeastern University Press, Boston, 2002, pp. 1–25.
-[^4]:In a letter to her publisher, John Murray, however, Bird insists her letters have not been altered for publication.
+[^4]: In a letter to her publisher, John Murray, however, Bird insists her letters have not been altered for publication.
-[^5]:After Henrietta’s death, Isabella published *Hymns and Poems of the Late Henrietta A. Bird* via James Taylor in 1881.
+[^5]: After Henrietta’s death, Isabella published *Hymns and Poems of the Late Henrietta A. Bird* via James Taylor in 1881.